NIRSpec MOS and MSATA Observing Process

 tools or package parameters.

-The NIRSpec multi-object spectroscopy (MOS) mode can simultaneously obtain spectra of multiple objects within the 3.6' × 3.4' field of view of the micro-shutter assembly (MSA).
-In order to accurately open the correct micro-shutters on the science sources of interest, NIRSpec MOS mode exposures must be planned and executed at a precisely-specified MSA aperture position angle (designated Aperture PA in APT, and abbreviated as "APA" throughout JDox) (see Figure 1).
+The NIRSpec multi-object spectroscopy (MOS) mode can simultaneously obtain spectra of multiple objects within the 3.6' × 3.4' field of view of the NIRSpec micro-shutter assembly (MSA).
+In order to accurately open the correct micro-shutters on the science sources of interest, exposures must be planned and executed at a precisely-specified MSA aperture position angle (designated Aperture PA in APT, and abbreviated as "APA" throughout JDox) (see Figure 1).
 This is required in order for the science sources to align properly with the very small 0.20" × 0.46" MSA shutters.

 JWST has significant pointing constraints on target visibility windows resulting in limited availability of orientations for a given pointing.
 To improve scheduling flexibility, a multi-step process which includes the assignment of the APA following program acceptance has been defined for these programs.
 MOS observations can only be finalized after the APA has been assigned.